opensearch-project/documentation-website/_dashboards/visbuilder.md

 # functionality in Visualization.
 vis_builder.enabled: true
 ```
-You can disable it using the flag `vis_builder.enabled: false`.
+You can disable it by setting the variable to `false`.

 Follow these steps to create a new visualization using VisBuilder in your environment: